Francis Charteris (rake): In literature

-Charteris was the inspiration for characters in William Hogarth's paintings, A Rake's Progress and A Harlot's Progress (where he is represented as the fat lecher in the first plate), and in Fanny Hill.
+Charteris was the inspiration for characters in William Hogarth's paintings A Rake's Progress and A Harlot's Progress (where he is represented as the fat lecher in the first plate), and in Fanny Hill.
 He was condemned by Alexander Pope in his Moral Essay III, written in 1733.
 Parallels were drawn between Charteris' sexual excesses and the greed of politicians such as Robert Walpole.
+Charteris may also have been the source of Leslie Charteris' adopted surname.